codeconscious/audiotagger/README.md

 - See folder stats
 - Apply audio normalization (ReplayGain)

 This is a little labor-of-love project that I work on in my spare time.
-It's not particularly polished, but it's sufficient for my use case.
 It relies on the [TagLibSharp](https://github.com/mono/taglib-sharp) library for tag reading and writing.

 ## Requirements